Chess, when played beyond a basic skill level, is not a game about pieces; it’s about reading your opponent.

 - Amending the claims.

-Below is an example of how an “Office action Analysis Report” generated by GreyB’s Examiner Analytics tool would provide complex information in a simplified form, which can help you prepare an office action response and overcome a rejection.
+Below is an example to elaborate how an “Office action Analysis Report” generated by GreyB’s Examiner Analytics tool would provide the complex information in a simplified which help you prepare an office action response and in overcoming a rejection.